Can Meal Replacement Shakes Help You Lose Weight?

 May Help With Weight Loss

-Meal replacement shakes may help you lose weight because they often contain fewer calories than a traditional meal, and they provide protein, which may help you feel fuller for longer.
+Meal replacement shakes may help you lose weight because they often contain fewer calories than a traditional meal and provide protein, which may help you feel fuller for longer.

 Additionally, meal replacement shakes are pre-portioned, which can eliminate the option for a second or third serving.